MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 Lets explore work order and booking statuses with the following scenarios:

+1. **Work Order life cycle**.
+A field service organization wants to understand how the out-of-the-box statuses are designed for the work order process without any customizations based on their specific business needs.

-1. **Estimate work order**.
+2. **Estimate work order**.
 A field service organization would like to utilize work orders for estimating potential products, services, and prices for their clients and want to mark such work orders with a custom "Estimate" work order substatus.

-2. **Delayed schedules**.
+3. **Delayed schedules**.
 Field technicians want to make dispatchers aware if they are running more than 15 minutes behind schedule due to traffic or longer than expected work by changing the status of their bookings to "Delayed".

-3. **Follow up work orders**.
+4. **Follow up work orders**.
 It is common for a field service organization to schedule a follow up inspection after an initial installation or repair work order.
 If a follow up is required, field technicians should note this with a custom "Follow Up Required" work order substatus to ensure back office workers create a follow up before closing the work order.

 ## Prerequisites